-In backpacker circles, Koh Pha-Ngan (Ko Phangan) may best be known for its legendary Full Moon parties at the southeastern tip of the island.
+In backpacker circles, Koh Phangan may best be known for its legendary Full Moon parties at the southeastern tip of the island.
 But that doesn’t mean that there aren’t equally—if not far more—worthy places to visit around other parts of the island.

 Again, these beach bungalows are basic, but holy moly, you can’t beat the location!
 A few steps to one of the finest beaches anywhere.
 Oh, and don’t get me started with the fresh local seafood.
 Amazing!

 8. Tobacco Caye Paradise

 Tobacco Caye Paradise beach bungalows offer the quintessential overwater bungalow on the Caribbean experience for visitors, and do not disappoint.

 Tobacco Caye is another place near and dear to my heart (I know, they all are, but this one really is).
 I spent my 34th birthday on this island, and returned the next year when family was visiting.

 Tobacco Caye lies some ten miles off the coast of Belize, literally right on the Belize Barrier Reef.

 On one side of the island, the calm, shallow waters beckon snorkelers and swimmers.
 And on the other, the Caribbean Sea.
 Overwater Caribbean bungalows were US$25/night with an additional $25/night for full catering (dinner/breakfast/lunch).
 The food is great at Tobacco Caye Paradise and there are few other options on the three-acre island, so adding the meal plan to your overwater beach bungalow is worth the added cost.